iterative/dvc.org/content/docs/user-guide/upgrade.md

 DVC 3.0 introduced changes to how DVC hashes files and to where DVC-tracked data is stored in the <abbr>cache</abbr>.
-DVC 3.0 remains compatible with pre-existing data tracked by older DVC releases, but there are a few important points that users should note when upgrading to DVC 3.0.
+DVC 3.0 remains compatible with pre-existing data tracked by DVC 2.0, but there are a few important points that users should note when upgrading to DVC 3.0.

 <admon type="info">